FraunhoferIWES/foxes/docs/source/index.rst

 *Farm Optimization and eXtended yield Evaluation Software*

 *FOXES* is a modular wind farm and wake modelling code written in Python by Fraunhofer IWES.
-It can be used for wind farm planning, post-construction analysis and wind farm optimization.
+It has many applications, for example

+* Wind farm optimization, e.g. layout optimization or wake steering,
+* Wind farm post-construction analysis,
+* Wake model studies, comparison and validation,
+* Wind farm simulations invoking complex model chains.

 The calculation is fully vectorized and its fast performance is owed to `dask <https://www.dask.org/>`_.
 Also the parallelization on local or remote clusters is enabled via `dask`.
 The wind farm